jae8833/etch-a-sketch/README.md

 # Etch a Sketch

-A frontend application that allows the user to draw on a dynamically sized board in black or rainbow.
+A basic javascript, html, and css frontend application that allows the user to draw on a dynamically sized board in black or rainbow.
 The application also comes with the ability to erase the colored pixels or completely clear the board.

 <br/>